tmobile/magentaA11y/_checklist-native/sheet.md

 categories: controls

 keyboard:
-  tab and arrow keys: |
+  tab, Ctr+tab and arrow keys: |
-      Focus visibly moves to the sheet or first interactive element
+      Focus visibly moves to the first interactive element
   spacebar: |
       Activates on iOS and Android
   enter: |